 Colvend, 2 miles/5 min drive, has a good general store & cafe, Treats & Eats (summer season).
 General shopping including award-winning butchers and an independently-owned small supermarket, is available in Dalbeattie, 3 miles/5 min by car.
-Several good restaurants too, including Granite Kitchen, The Leaf (South Indian) and Luigi’s Italian and other local hotels and cafes for eating out.
+There is also Luigi’s Italian and other local hotels and cafes for eating out.
 Other places nearby for good food are the Steamboat Inn, Carsethorn and lots more round & about.

 Places to visit

 Kippford has lots to offer for walking, cycling and picturesque views.
 Scottish National Trust owns the Jubilee Path which leads to Rockcliffe, where there is a sandy beach.
 SNT also own Rough Island, a bird sanctuary that can be reached at low tide.

 There are many beaches in the area.
 Sandyhills, 3 miles by car, is one of the largest with shop and picnic areas.

 Dumfries (15 miles), the region’s centre, has 2 cinemas, including the Robert Burns Film Theatre.
 The town was also the last home of Scotland’s Bard, Robert Burns.
 Nearby at Glencaple is the medieval Caerlaverock Castle, which is well worth a visit.